07 May Mould

 - Many patients go on to develop chemical sensitivity and electromagnetic hypersensitivity which are almost identical in their presentation

 - Symptoms improve when they are away from the water damaged (mouldy) area

 Treating mould illness

 There are very few health practitioners who have a good understanding of the devastating effects of mould illness especially in those people who are often misdiagnosed with Chronic Fatigue Syndrome.
-The following two GPs have trained under the US doctor Ritchie Shoemaker who is the world leader in biotoxin illnesses.
+I have a list of health practitioners who specialise in environmental illnesses here.